yasutakatou/goTrust/README.md

         [-trust=trusts config file)] (default "trust.ini")
 ```

-note) The options marked with ★ can be specified from v0.2.

 ## -allowOverride

 This option is **allow overwrite** the information of just connecting client if it already exists in trust.ini.<br>